CarlosEspejo/easy_sync/README.md

 ### Todo
 * ~~Given a source and destination a snapshot should be created.~~
 * ~~It should use the latest backup for Rsync's --link-dest option and create a new snapshot with the files that changed.~~
-* Add logging
+* Add logging and a excluded list
 * Support multiple source and destination configurations by using a yaml config file.
-* Convert to a gem and create the easy_sync binary
+* Convert to a gem and create a easy_sync binary